 But because one of the benefits of taking personal time is creating a stronger bond with your spouse, make sure you both get equal chunks of private time.
 That means that if one of you gets to take a pottery class every other Tuesday night, then the other person gets to have a couple of regularly scheduled hours each month to work on that novel he or she has always wanted to write.
 Added bonuses of this arrangement?
 Solitary time at home for the one who's staying home, and if the kids are still awake, one-on-one parent-kid time.

-For more on parenting, check into the links on the next page.
+For more on parenting, check into the links below.